tramxme/CodePath/iOS/myFlicks/README.md

 * [X] User can pull to refresh the movie list.

-* [ ] User can view movie details by tapping on a cell
+* [X] User can view movie details by tapping on a cell

-* [ ] User can select from a tab bar fro either "Now Playing" or "Top Rated" movies
+* [ ] User can select from a tab bar from either "Now Playing" or "Top Rated" movies

 * [ ] Customize the selection effect of the cell